Combine artistic and leadership practices

-From June 6-8, Reichmanns Gallery offers a 3-day Improbable Art Thinking workshop that is open for individual and team registrations.
+In partnership with Reichmanns Gallery, we offer a 3-day Improbable Art Thinking workshop that is open for individual and team registrations.
 A maximum of 16 people in 4 to 5 teams can join.
-Existing Arteconomy clients get additional discount.
-Are you interested to join this unique experience in the historical city of Ypres, Belgium?
+We aim for October 2023 (the exact date will be set together with the confirmed participants).
+Are you interested to join this unique and potentially life-changing experience in the historical city of Ypres, Belgium?

 Contact us for more details and pricing.

 Through tools, lectures and workshops, Arteconomy is your gateway to impact in innovation,

 policies, change and entrepreneurship.

 Improbable Art Thinking: an agile innovation and leadership method developed and taught at some of the world’s most renowned business schools and deployed for companies worldwide.